diagrams/diagrams-doc/doc/vector.rst

 ::

   >>> (3 ^& 6) :: V2 Double
-  3.0 ^& 6.0
+  V2 3.0 6.0
   >>> translateX 19 (3 ^& 6) :: V2 Double
-  3.0 ^& 6.0
+  V2 3.0 6.0
   >>> rotateBy (1/4) (3 ^& 6) :: V2 Double
-  (-6.0) ^& 3.0000000000000004
+  V2 (-6.0) 3.0000000000000004

 Constructing vectors
 --------------------

-Vectors in two dimensions have the type `V2 n`.
+Vectors in two dimensions have a type like `V2 n`, where `n` is some numeric type of scalar values (often `Double`).
 (One can also work with other vector spaces with any number of dimensions; in this tutorial we'll stick to the 2D case.)

 The first thing to learn is how to *create* values of type `V2 n`.
 There are many options: